 Ultralight full carbon fuselage and mast also available

-Premium hardware with Titanium torx head screws and deep shaft wing connection for rock-steady fit
+Premium M8 Titanium hardware with torx head screws and deep shaft wing connection for rock-steady fit, that won’t back out

-The Foil SUPs bounce off the water and are perfect for wing surfing, available in sizes 5’4″ to 6’8″.
+The Wing GLDRs boards bounce off the water and are perfect for wing surfing or SUP – available in sizes 5’0″ to 6’8″.

 The prone surf boards are carbon wrapped, ultra light and engineered for rapid take off, available in sizes 4’4″ to 5’4″.

-Contact me to demo on Kauai or for contacts on other islands.
+Contact me to demo on Kauai or check the gear out at Gnarwall Surf Shop in Kailua, above Cinnamons.
 8O8-278-O65O www.pakaafoil.com

 While I was purchasing a new Hoverglide foil it, the awesome Oahu Slingshot dealer, Jeff at Offdalip, told me about a guy at my work in Kauai, Jon, that was also learning prone foiling – that is paddling into a wave on a surfboard with a mounted foil.
 Prices had dropped big time on foil kits, and right I was purchasing a Slingshot aluminum kitesurf foil ($900 delivered) with extra 24″ mast, I figured this was a pretty solid modular